 Events featuring the ASL Poet Laureate

-- Thursday, December 10 at 7:00 PM – Carlow MFA Alumni Reading Series featuring Mj Shahen.
+- December 10, 2020 – Carlow MFA Alumni Reading Series featuring Mj Shahen.
 Watch Mj’s ASL invitation video for this event!

 American Sign Language Poet Laureate of Allegheny County, 2020-21

 Maryjean (Mj) Shahen worked for years as a counselor and trainer for deafblind and deaf individuals with multiple intellectual disabilities.
 In this work, she utilized various technologies and visual cues for instruction and visual/tactual communication.
 Through the Peace Corps Program, Mj lived in Kenya and worked as a Special Education teacher for deaf children with disabilities.
 Mj has a Bachelor of Science from Gallaudet University in Recreation/Leisure Counseling and a Master of Science from Hofstra University in Education with a specialty in Rehabilitation Counseling.
 Mj was previously a Communication Assessor for Helen Keller National Center for the Deafblind and Temple University.
 She has worked as an ASL Instructor at the University of Pittsburgh.
 Mj is presently a Communication Support Specialist/Trainer for C.E.M.
 Communication Services, LLC and is an ASL Coordinator and Adjunct Instructor at the Community College of Allegheny County.

 View Mj’s ASL poem “Deaf Child of Hearing Parents.”